Brighton Tram 53 Society

 May - November

-Lewes Road buildings started and finished by November using direct council labour.
-The 1st Tram route also completed in November (Palace Pier to Lewes Road).
-On November 25th the First Tramcar driven ceremonially by John Stafford the then Brighton Mayor, ticket price 1d/2d.
-The public service started at 1.15pm using just one route and 20 trams, by the end of day service the trams had carried 19,074 individual passenger journeys with total ticket sales £79 9s 6d.
+The Lewes Road building was started and finished by November, using 300,000 bricks and labour from Corporation employees.
+The first Tram route (Route L) was completed in November travelling from the original start terminus being the southern end of Victoria Gardens travelling to Preston Barracks (Lewes Road).
+On November 25th, the Tramway was offically opened with the first tramcar driven ceremonially by John Stafford, the then Brighton Mayor to Lewes road army barracks.
+The same day, the public service started at 1.15pm running 20 trams; by the end of the day on the Route L, ticket price 1d (one penny), the trams had carried 19,074 individual passenger journeys with total ticket sales of £79 9s 6d (2026 £79,475.00p

 1904